xox-exe/tatum-wallet/README.md

 *Note that you will need to have [Node.js](https://nodejs.org/en/download/current/) 14+ installed.*

+*THIS IS DEMO APPLICATION USED FOR DEMONSTRATING FEATURES DURING THE ONLINE WORKSHOP.
+NOT FOR PRODUCTION USE!!!!!!!*

 ## Introduction

 This repository is part of the online workshop - How to build a crypto wallet in an hour?.
 Video is available [here](https://www.youtube.com/watch?v=s3mLvVGM9GQ).